Feeling light and energetic, or still sluggish after winter? Spring has arrived so a lymphatic system tune-up might be in order.

 What is The Lymphatic System

 The lymphatic system is a network of organs and tissues that help eliminate toxins, waste, and other unwanted materials from the body.
 A part of the body’s immune system, it is responsible for transporting lymph, a fluid that contains infection-fighting white blood cells, to the cells throughout the body.

 It primarily consists of lymphatic vessels and lymph nodes.
 The lymph nodes perform the collection and filtration of waste materials from the cell fluid while the lymph vessels transport the fluid back to the general body circulation.
 It clears the entire body of toxins, stopping excess fluid from being sent to the tissues.
 The direction of the circulation is always head towards the heart.

 Unlike the heart, the lymph does not have a pump to push it throughout the body.
 It mainly relies on muscular action and body movement to keep the fluid moving.
 Moreover, it requires all areas of the body to be in good condition; meaning adequate fluid intake, excellent nutrition, and high well-being.

 What Goes Wrong?

-What Goes WrongWhen the lymphatic system doesn’t work efficiently, the tell-tale signs of oedema or tight swollen tissue appear.
-A common instance is seen after a long-distance air travel: ankles and legs become tight and puffy.
-It’s due to lack of movement, pressure on lymph vessels from sitting, and the hanging position of the legs.
-Medical conditions can also be the cause of oedema.
-But as well, by the end of winter, after too little exercise, too much starchy food, and far too many hot chocolates, our bodies may be pretty sluggish and longing for a fresh start to get that fluid moving.
+Whenever the lymphatic system does not work efficiently, signs of oedema or tight swollen tissue appear.
+A common example is seen after a long-distance air travel: when ankles and legs have become tight and puffy.
+This is due to the lack of movement, pressure on the lymph vessels from sitting, and the hanging position of the legs.
+Also, medical conditions can be the cause of oedema.
+Conditions such as long winter, too little exercise, excessively starchy food, and too many chocolates can result to a sluggish movement of the body and wanting for a fresh start to keep the fluid moving.

 What Can It Be Used For?